-Clay is a special kind of earth which is made by the decomposition of rocks through the
+Clay is a special kind of earth which is made by the decomposition of rocks through the action of weathering.

 What does that mean?